The Four Colour Theorem

 Reviews

-- The scoring system, which assigns different point values to colors, adds an extra layer of challenge and strategy to the puzzles.
+- The scoring system, which assigns different point values to colors, adds an extra layer of strategy to the gameplay.

-- The user interface is poorly designed, with slow menu navigation and no option to save progress mid-level.
+- The user interface is lacking, with slow level selection and no option to save progress mid-level, which can be frustrating.

 - 0 % positive mentions